Musical elements in the discrete-time representation of sound: Organization of notes in music

-In order to attend for micro-tonality\footnote{Micro-tonality is the use of intervals less than one semitone and have ornamental and structuring functionalities in music.
-The division of the octave in $12$ notes is motivated by physical fundaments but also a \emph{convention} adopted too by western classical music.
-Other tunings are incident.
-To point only one example, the traditional Thai music uses an octave division in seven notes equally spaced ($\varepsilon=2^{\frac{1}{7}}$), which allows intervals that have little in common with the intervals in the diatonic scale~\cite{Wisnick}}.
-It is possible to use non-integer real values as factors of $\varepsilon=2^{\frac{1}{12}}$ between frequencies, or to maintain integer values and change $\varepsilon$.
-For example, a tuning really near of the harmonic series itself is proposed with the equal division of the octave in $53$ notes: $\varepsilon_2=2^{\frac{1}{53}}$.~\cite{microtonalidade} In this division, notes are related by means of integers, factors of $\varepsilon_2$ relating frequencies by a valid interval.
-Note that if $S_i$ is a pitch sequence related by means of $\varepsilon_1$, a direct mapping for notes related by $\varepsilon_2$ is a new sequence $S_i'=\left\{s_i'\right\}=\left\{ s_i \frac{\varepsilon_1}{\varepsilon_2}\right\}$.
-The music piece \emph{Micro tom} explores microtonal features and its code is part of \massa\ toolbox.
+In order to account for micro-tonality\footnote{Micro-tonality is the use of intervals smaller than one semitone and has ornamental and structuring functionalities in music.
+The division of the octave in $12$ notes has physical grounds but is still a \emph{convention} adopted by western classical music.
+Other tunings are incident, e.g. a traditional Thai music style uses an octave division in seven notes equally spaced ($\varepsilon=2^{\frac{1}{7}}$), which allows intervals quite different than those found when $\varepsilon=2^{\frac{1}{12}}$~\cite{Wisnick}.}, non-integer values can be used as factors of $\varepsilon=2^{\frac{1}{12}}$ between frequencies, or one can maintain the usage of integer values and change $\varepsilon$.
+For example, a tuning that approximates the harmonic series is proposed with the equal division of the octave in $53$ notes: $\varepsilon=2^{\frac{1}{53}}$.~\cite{microtonalidade} Note that if $S=\{s_i\}$ is a pitch sequence related by means of $\varepsilon=2^{1/\eta}$, the sequence $S'$ with the same notes, but related by $\varepsilon'=2^{1/\eta'}$, is $S'=\left\{s_i'\right\}=\left\{ s_i \frac{\eta'}{\eta}\right\}$ because: